Fabian Coulthard: Paul Cruickshank Racing

 Coulthard enjoyed a breakout season in 2008 driving for Paul Cruickshank Racing.
 Driving a Ford Falcon (BF), Coulthard finished in the top ten on six separate occasions, including fifth place on home soil in Hamilton, New Zealand and finishing the season in a respectable 13th in the championship.

-In 2009 he returned with PCR, driving a brand new Ford Falcon (FG) having another consistent year behind the wheel of the Falcon.
+In 2009, Coulthard returned with PCR, driving a brand new Ford Falcon (FG) having another consistent year behind the wheel of the Falcon.
 At Symmons Plains Raceway Coulthard broke through for his first podium result in V8 Supercars, finishing third at the 2009 Falken Tasmania Challenge and finished the season in another consistent 16th in the championship.